 - 2/3 cup olive oil

-- Combine 2 tablespoons Italian Dressing Mix to ½ cup vinegar and 2/3 cup oil in a dressing container or jar.
+- Combine 2 tablespoons dry herb mix to ½ cup vinegar and 2/3 cup oil in a dressing container or jar.
 Shake or stir well to combine.
+Serve over salad.